SPARC-Auburn/IEEE-SoutheastCon-2019-Software/README.md

 # Electrical-Software Documentation

-Electrical software development is focused on writing software to simulate and run the robot.
+Electrical software development focused on writing software to simulate and run the robot.

 ## Contributing Guide